1916 Gulf Coast hurricane: Louisiana and Mississippi

 Burrwood, Louisiana, near the southern end of the Mississippi River Delta, endured gale-force winds and tides 2.2 ft above normal.
 Winds and rain were both light in New Orleans.

 The storm's winds damaged roughly half of the buildings in Pascagoula, Mississippi, where multiple industrial facilities were destroyed.
 Similarly extensive damage occurred just to the north in Moss Point.
 The storm's effects diminished to the west of Pascagoula, though significant property damage was still reported in Biloxi and Gulfport; one person was killed by the storm in the former city, and a handful of homes along that stretch of coast were destroyed.
-Property damage in Mississippi coastal towns was estimated at around $130,000, and generally proved less severe than initially feared.
+Property damage in Mississippi coastal towns was estimated at $130,000, and generally proved less severe than initially feared.
 By one estimation, potentially $3 million worth of standing timber in southeastern Mississippi was destroyed, though sources in Hattiesburg suggested the damage to timber locally was less severe than initially feared.
 In particular, it was reported that most of the trees toppled by the storm were weak and of little value.
 Regardless, many sawmills lost their stock or were otherwise damaged, with fires breaking out in several plants.
 Lumber processing companies in Laurel alone sustained around $200,000 in damage, and in that town, "not more than a dozen" out of 2,400 houses in Laurel escaped the storm unscathed.
 Greater than 5 in of rain fell over most of eastern Mississippi, peaking at 21.53 in in Leakesville.
 The entire length of the Pascagoula River in Mississippi overflowed to an average of 3 mi from each bank.